Dexter loves to read, study, and share the word of God with love.

-Sometimes, we are sad because things haven't quite worked out the way it should, or in some cases, the lost of a loved one.
+Sometimes, we are sad because things haven't quite worked out the way it should, or in some cases, the loss of a loved one.

 When this happens, the heart becomes heavy and the tears flow.
 But tears are a language God understands.

-Search deep within yourself—beyond your sadness, and allow the Holy Spirit to heal you, and restore God's joy in your life.
+Search deep within yourself—beyond your sadness, and allow the Holy Spirit to heal and restore God's joy in your life.

-"For his anger endureth but a moment; in his favor is life: weeping may endure for a night, but joy cometh in the morning.
+Psalm 30:5 "For his anger endureth but a moment; in his favor is life: weeping may endure for a night, but joy cometh in the morning."